-Sometimes feedback control can really do magic, meaning that it can do things that could not be done otherwise.
+4 Stabilization Using Feedback: Anti-Slug Control of Multiphase Flow wise.
 In particular, this applies to stabilization, which is only possible with feedback (model-based feedforward inversion will yield an unstable pole-zero cancellation and internal instability which eventually will make the system blow up).
 One example of stabilization by feedback is for multiphase flow in pipelines with a vertical section (riser).
-Here, the flow regime can often turn into an undesired sputtering flow regime known as riserinduced slug flow.
+Here, the flow regime can often turn into an undesired sputtering flow regime known as riser-induced slug flow.
 For example, this happens quite frequently in the production of oil and gas.
 One can model this system for years and try all kinds of advanced estimation and model-based estimation schemes, and still get only limited improvement.
 However, as was first shown by Havre et al. (2000) a simple P or PI controller, based on using an exit valve to control the pressure at the bottom of the riser (Figure 6), can "magically" give steady non-slug flow at the same boundary conditions that otherwise gave slug flow (Figure 7).